Passion4film/Milestone-Project-3/README.md

 ### Profile Page
 -   As soon as the user successfully registers or logs in, they are re-directed to their own personalised 'Profile' page - where the image url they uploaded as part of their registration is loaded on the screen with a welcome message.
 They also have the ability to edit their profile picture to any url they choose.
+-   Underneath the profile image is a section entitled 'My Recipes' which contains the recipe cards that the user has added to the site - this is so they are easily accessible to them for them to review, edit or delete at any time.

 <img src="https://res.cloudinary.com/passion4film/image/upload/v1618393888/profile_xd959h.png" style="margin: 0;">
 <img src="https://res.cloudinary.com/passion4film/image/upload/v1617897084/edit-profile_prxaot.png" style="margin: 0;">